-A not-so-secret rev-head, Elise is one of Australia’s few women motoring journalist.
-Elise was a TV presenter on motoring show WhichCar airing on Channel Ten.
-In addition to filming, Elise writes online motoring content for WhichCar.com.au and articles for other ARE Media publications like Wheels.
-Elise is motoring editor and has a monthly car column in Belle and House&Garden magazines.
+A not-so-secret rev-head, Elise is one of Australia’s few women motoring journalists.
+Elise was a presenter on Network Ten’s motoring show WhichCar.
+In addition to TV, Elise writes online motoring content for WhichCar.com.au and articles for other ARE Media publications like Wheels.
+Elise also has monthly car columns in both Belle and House&Garden magazines.

-Elise is a sought-after MC, hosting at several automotive events, including the prestigious Australian Motoring Awards, the Porsche Taycan launch and the Ferrari Women’s lunch.
+Elise is a sought-after MC.
+She has hosted several automotive events, including the prestigious Australian Motoring Awards, the Porsche Taycan launch, and the Ferrari Women’s lunch.

 In addition, Elise is the motoring contributor for Stella Women’s Car Insurance.